signal11/PlayCap/README.txt

 On Linux, PlayCap currently must be built from source.
 CMake (www.cmake.org) is used instead of autotools to configure the build.

-To install the 3rd party dependencies on an Ubuntu system, run the following
+To install the 3rd party dependencies on an Ubuntu system, GCC must first be installed.
+If it has not already been installed, run: sudo apt-get install build-essential
-commands:
+Then run the following:
-  sudo apt-get install libfox-dev libpcap-dev
+  sudo apt-get install libfox-dev libpcap-dev cmake

 To build the software, run the following commands from inside the source
 distribution: